Nkiru Nzegwu

+Education and Early Life

+Dr. Nzegwu was born in Onitsha, Nigeria and went on to study at the University of Ife (now Obafemi Awolowo University) to receive both her BA and MA.
+Following her graduation, she moved to Canada to study philosophy and went on to gain a doctorate in philosophy with a focus of aesthetics from the University of Ottawa in Ontario, Canada.
+In 1988 Nzegwu contributed the essay "Overcoming Form/Content Tensions in Appreciating African Art Forms" to the catalog Heroic Figures at Agnes Etherington Art Centre, Queen's University, Kingston, Canada.

 Among Dr. Nzegwu’s areas of expertise are African aesthetics, philosophy, African feminist issues, multicultural studies in art, and digital publishing.

 She had managed Onira Arts Africa gallery in Ottawa, Canada, and had been a producer for a very popular radio program, Voice of Nigeria.
 She has received numerous major research fellowships and grant including the Senior Humanities Fellowship of the Institute for the Study of Gender in Africa at UCLA; The Getty Senior Research Grant; the Cornell University Society For The Humanities Fellowship; SUNY Research Foundation Fellowship and Project Grant; the Smithsonian Institution Postdoctoral Fellowship; University of Ottawa Merit Graduate Scholarship, and the Nigerian Federal Government Scholarship.

-She was an associate producers of Nigerian Art - Kindred Spirits (1996), the Emmy award winning Smithsonian documentary.
-She is a member of a number of professional organizations and often gives talks and workshops on gender issues, art and on publishing.
-She is on the board of International Consortium for Alternative Academic Publishing [ICAAP].
+She was an associate producer of Nigerian Art - Kindred Spirits (1996), the Emmy award winning Smithsonian documentary.
+She is also a member of a number of professional organizations and often gives talks and workshops on gender issues, art and on publishing.
+She is on the board of International Consortium for Alternative Academic Publishing (ICAAP).

+She presents a critical analysis of the artistic of the preeminent Nigerian artist, Benedict Chukwukadiba Enwonwu.
+She analyzes his 1957 sculpture of Queen Elizabeth II as representing an effort of spiritual resistance against the British crown, giving credence to his pan-African politic and roots in Onitsha culture.

+Writings on Family Structure

+In 2006, Nzegwu wrote a book entitled Family Matters: Feminist Concepts in African Philosophy of Culture, this book explored the structures of Igbo families and the concepts of feminism that existed within them.
+In the book, she studies African families through the lens of contemporary human rights.

+She believes that the current problems of gender subordination within Africa are subsequently traced to European colonial policies and the African man's one-sided construction of a family.
+These problems are widely caused by Queen Elizabeth II, and many anti-colonial politics have been revolutionized by Enwonwu in order to counteract her oppressive ruling.
+She says that the African man's viewpoint led to patriarchal consciousness that privileges the male view.
+She associates the redefined women's identity as solely a "wife," and their level of dependency status correlates to colonial policies as well.